Sugar, spice, and everything nice – of all the distinct flavors available to us, cinnamon is perhaps among the most striking.

-Cinnamon is quite a pronounced flavour and aroma, and the sensitivity that dogs have to things like this is far beyond what their human masters can perceive.
+Cinnamon is quite a pronounced flavor and aroma, and the sensitivity that dogs have to things like this is far beyond what their human masters can perceive.

-In other words, it could prove overwhelming, and certainly will cause irritation to the skin or the flesh within the mouth and stomach if eaten to excess.
+In other words, it could prove overwhelming and certainly will irritate the skin or the flesh within the mouth and stomach if eaten to excess.

 Perhaps the question should instead be how much cinnamon can be enjoyed by your dog when it’s part of another kind of food.